jacob-macdonald/RealTimeRadial/README.md

 ### What is this repository for? ###

-This repository contains the necessary files for a real-time radial bSSFP pulse sequence compatible with the RTHawk platform.
+This repository contains the pulse sequence files for a real-time radial bSSFP pulse sequence compatible with the RTHawk platform.
+JavaScript files with the recon script are withheld due to proprietary code of HeartVista Inc.

 ### How do I get set up? ###